Snapper Rocks, Gold Coast, Queensland © Destination Gold Coast

 World-famous sandy beaches, exciting theme parks and the chance to see Australian wildlife up close, the Gold Coast offers plenty for those on a family getaway.

-By Paul Chai
+By Paul Chai and Leah Dobihal

 Visit the Gold Coast glow worms

-Explore Gold Coast bike paths
+Explore the Gold Coast by bike

 Climb to the top of Q1

 Q1 Resort and Spa in the heart of Surfers Paradise is the tallest residential tower in Australia and perched on top of it, on the 77th floor, is the SkyPoint Observation Deck.
 This is Australia’s only observation deck next to the beach so you can gaze out to sea or look back along the coast for a dazzling 360 degree view.
-If you feel like a snack, head to the adjoining Seventy7 Café and Bar.
+If you feel like a snack, head to the adjoining Skypoint Bistro and Bar.

 Visit the Gold Coast's theme parks